funkydude/BadBoy/ISSUE_TEMPLATE.md

 **DO NOT POST SPAM HERE**
-Post it on pastebin.com and link it here.
+Post text (not screenshots) on pastebin.com and link it here.
 Use the title "missed spam".